nunchistudio/hashibox/documentation/overview.md

 - `Vagrantfile`: This is the file to setup the required nodes using Vagrant.
   This also takes care of exposing the private network for each node with the IP addresses given earlier.
-- `Makefile`: This is mainly used to simplify the installation process.
+- `Makefile`: This file allows to populate environment variables and automate every tasks within the environment.
 - `bolt.yaml`: Required file to leverage the Bolt command-line within this directory.
 - `inventory.yaml`: This file is used by Bolt and allows us to organize our nodes